tardypad/dotfiles/README.md

                            HOST    only setup remote host HOST
                          by default local and all remote hosts are setup

-Available targets: git konsole openssh tmux vim zsh
+Available tools: git konsole openssh tmux vim zsh
-If no target argument is passed, all of them are setup
+If no tool argument is passed, all of them are setup
 ```